Azizi Matt Rose

-Azizi bin Matt Rose (born 6 November 1981) is a Malaysian footballer who plays as a defender and currently a Perlis United F.C. player.
+Azizi bin Matt Rose (born 6 November 1981) is a Malaysian professional footballer who plays as a defender.

 Club career

 Perlis FA

 Azizi Matt Rose began his career in football by playing for Perlis President Cup team, after he managed to be inhaled by the management team.
 He successfully promoted into the Perlis senior squad.
 At that time Perlis was Malaysia football respected team in 2002-2006.
 He was selected to play Asian Cup 2007.

 PDRM FA

 He joined the PDRM in the 2007 season.
 With that team, he successfully led the team to win the Malaysia Premier League, and play in the Malaysia Super League for the next year.
 However, not long after that, he left the team the following year.

 Kuala Muda Naza

 He rejoined Perlis in 2008.
 However, he went out and joined a new team from Kedah, KM Naza.
 With his new team, he successfully led the team to win the Malaysia Premier League and led the team reached the FA Cup semi-final.